 2 – Wear the right clothes and bring a pillow.

-In addition to the eye mask and earplugs above, bringing along a pillow and warm fuzzy socks will get you into your comfort zone for snoozing.
+Lets Talk Travel Pillows: In addition to the eye mask and earplugs above, bringing along a pillow and warm fuzzy socks will get you into your comfort zone for snoozing.
 I know, neck pillows seem like a bulky extra to pack along.
 But being well rested when you arrive makes it worth the hassle.
 Plus, they’re making them smarter now.
 The newest versions are made of a squishy memory foam so that you can conveniently stuff it into a small travel bag that will make it more compact and keep it clean.
+Or you can bring an inflatable pillow if you really want to save packing space.
 I picked one up at the airport on my way to Hong Kong, but you can probably find them cheaper online if you search ahead of time.

-TIP: The cozy socks keep your feet warm when the cabin gets chilly.
+TIP: Soft cozy socks keep your feet warm when the cabin gets chilly.
 But please, put on shoes to go to the loo.
-Wet bathroom floors and bare socks = gross.
+Wet bathroom floors and bare socks are gross.

-In addition to fuzzy socks, I’ve also gotten into the habit of wearing compression socks or tights for long flights.
-As a runner, I’ve got several pairs of compression socks in fun colors as well as a variety of leggings.
-Since leggings are “in” right now, it’s easy to pair these up with a loose fitting shirt or sweater.
+Compression Socks: In addition to fuzzy slipper-like socks, I’ve also gotten into the habit of wearing compression socks or tights for long flights.
+As a runner, I’ve got several pairs of compression socks in fun colors as well as a variety of compression leggings.
+Since leggings are in style right now, it’s easy to pair these up with a loose fitting shirt or sweater.
 You’ll feel like you’re going to yoga, have the stretchy comfort of being able to cross your legs in your seat, and look fashionable to boot.
+Compression socks or leggings are also really important as an aid to prevent deep vain thrombosis or blood clots from sitting too long.

 3- Pick an aisle seat or emergency row for more wiggle room.